fabioformosa/metamorphosis/index.md

     TargetType targetObject = conversionService.convert(sourceObj, TargetType)

-**j-metamorphosis** follows the model of type conversions provided by Spring Framework (see [Spring Type Conversion doc](https://docs.spring.io/spring-framework/docs/current/spring-framework-reference/core.html#core-convert)).
+**j-metamorphosis** follows the model of type conversions provided by Spring Framework (see [Spring Type Conversion](https://docs.spring.io/spring-framework/docs/current/spring-framework-reference/core.html#core-convert)).
 It offers an enabler (by annotations) for Spring Conversion Service and other utility classes to write lean converters.
 **metamorphosis-nestjs** brings to NestJS the missing concept of conversion service.

 Benefits of a conversion service: